jerapiblaze/jerapiblaze.github.io/_posts/2024-08-10-workaround-for-mountain-duck-google-drive.md

 As [dkocher](https://github.com/dkocher) (contributer) commented in the issue [Appication blocked by Google for OAuth Flow](https://github.com/iterate-ch/cyberduck/issues/16178) of [CyberDuck](https://github.com/iterate-ch/cyberduck) repository, the block happen when the developers cannot obtain [CASA assessment](https://github.com/iterate-ch/cyberduck/issues/16192) in time.

 For now, all we can do is wait.
-As a workaround, the developers have posted some [documentations](https://docs.cyberduck.io/protocols/profiles/google_client_id/), but I find it pretty hard to follow.
+As a workaround, the developers have posted some [documentations](https://docs.cyberduck.io/protocols/profiles/google_client_id/), but I find it hard to follow.
 So this is my step-by-step guide to create custom Google Drive OAuth Client ID.

 # Preparation